Centogene N.V. (CNTG) Shares Rise Despite Market Challenges

 Sponsored

-The average price suggested by analysts for CNTG is $1.50, which is $0.38 above the current market price.
-The public float for CNTG is 10.13M, and currently, shorts hold a 0.43% of that float.
-The average trading volume for CNTG on June 27, 2023 was 975.17K shares.
+The average price point forecasted by analysts for Centogene N.V.
+(CNTG) is $1.50, The public float for CNTG is 10.13M, and currently, short sellers hold a 0.49% ratio of that float.
+The average trading volume of CNTG on July 03, 2023 was 2.01M shares.

 CNTG’s Market Performance